 Shame on me!
-The only Who review I’ve done is Who’s Next, and that was over a year ago!
+The only Who reviews I’ve done are The Who Sell Out and Who’s Next!
 What kind of blog am I running here, anyway?

 Meaty, Beaty, Big and Bouncy is a solid collection, but the compilers came up with a track order that screwed up the timeline more than James T. Kirk ever did in any Star Trek episode.
 I’m going to review the songs in their release order and parenthetically list the track order in a subtle form of protest against historical desecration.
 Shall we begin?